-Developing wind and solar projects is complicated.
+Developing wind, solar, and storage projects is complicated.
 It takes time, money, and the right level of expertise to achieve a successful outcome, i.e. a project that makes economic sense and works for the project stakeholders and community.
 We manage all the development activity with our team of subject matter experts.
 We also fund 100% of the project development costs.

 Below are the main activities within the development process, many of which are done concurrently.